Encode Title Page of Semi-Diplomatic Transcriptions

 The <docTitle> element contains the full title of the playbook.
 Titles of playbooks are often long, with extended descriptions of the action of the play and possibly information about performance.
 Wrap the entire title in the <docTitle> element.

-Punctuation is part of the title.
-Include the punctuation within the text node of <titlePart> .
+(Note that punctuation is part of the title.
+Include any punctuation within the text nodes of your <titlePart> elements.)

-Tag the main or initial part of the title with the @type value of "main".
+Main titles "main" Use for the main or initial part of the title.
 In most cases, follow the Short Title Catalogue, 2nd edition (or the Database of Early English Playbooks) to determine the extent of the main title.
+The most excellent

-General advice: Use @type value of "alt" for alternative titles that may follow the main title or the subtitle.
+Alternate titles "alt" Use for alternative titles that may follow the main title or the subtitle.
 The word or is a common beginning for an alternative title.
+Or,

 Practice: Encode Bylines